 - Garbage Disposal Draining Slowly

 Garbage Disposal Won’t Turn On ( no sound)

 There are a couple of reasons for this.
 If you are lucky you can get it back to work.
-If not the chances are your garbage disposal is shot and need to be replace.
+If not the chances are your garbage disposal is shot and need to be replaced.

 Don’t worry even then they cost between $100 and $300.
 Not very expensive.

 Most common is when you overload the disposal with more trash than it can handle.
-With any overloading the motor wouldn’t have enough power to grind and so it stops and shuts down.
+With any overloading, the motor wouldn’t have enough power to grind and so it stops and shuts down.